alexander mcqueen

 Hips: open

-Bodice: approx 16 " from top of bodice to waist
+Bodice: 11" from top of shoulder to waist

 Modern Sizing Equivalent: SML-MED